RedExpertAlliance/katacoda-scenarios/oci-course/oci-streaming/step3.md

 `node stream-consumer`{{execute}}

-You could change the constant CURSOR_TYPE from TRIM_HORIZON (all messages) to LATEST (only messages published after the cursor was created).
+You could change the constant CURSOR_TYPE from TRIM_HORIZON (all messages) to LATEST (only messages published after the cursor was created) - in file *stream-consumer.js*, line 8.
 Run the application again - and again - to only see new messages.

 ## Resources